Symmetry and Topology of Successive Quantum Feedback Control: End Matter

 \subsubsection{Behavior against Gaussian tail cutoff}

-The spectral change with respect to Gaussian tail cutoff $c$ of the measurement error is focused in Fig. \ref{cutoff_dependence}.
-Except for the difference between the outermost band for $c=0$ and $c=1$, the increase in $c$ just adds some bands inside the formerly innermost band, and does not drastically change the outer bands.
-This observation leads to the conjecture that in the limit of $c\to\infty$, $\xi=0$ is the only accumulation point of the spectrum of chiral Maxwell's demon with Gaussian errors, allowing the limit of continuous measurement and feedback.
+The spectral change with respect to the Gaussian tail cutoff $c$ of the measurement error is focused on in Fig. \ref{cutoff_dependence}.
+Except for the difference between the outermost band for $c=0$ and $c=1$, the increase in $c$ just adds some bands inside the formerly innermost band and does not drastically change the outer bands.
+This observation leads to the conjecture that, in the limit of $c\to\infty$, $\xi=0$ is the only accumulation point of the spectrum of chiral Maxwell's demon with Gaussian errors, allowing the winding number around $1-\epsilon$ to converge in the limit of continuous measurement and feedback.